 Hot Pack vs. Raw Pack

 To Hot Pack or to.
 Raw Pack… That is the question!
-When it comes to chicken, both methods deliver delicious, shelf-stable results, but which reigns supreme for long-term storage?
-The Ball Complete Book of Canning, a revered authority in this domain, crowns Hot Pack as the long-term champion.
+When it comes to chicken, both methods deliver delicious, shelf-stable canned chicken… But which reigns supreme for long-term storage?
+I’ll let you be the judge!

 Hot Pack Pros: